WalkerTexas-coder/Instructor-Lectures/unit_5_postgres_rails/a-r-associations.md

 Whats the point of databases?
 The problem of persistent data storage

   There are two types of digital information: input and output data.
 Users provide the input data.
 Computers provide output data.
 But a computer's CPU can't compute anything or produce output data without the user's input.

   Users can enter the input data directly into a computer.
 However, they have found early on in the computer-era that continually entering data manually is time- and energy-prohibitive.
 One short-term solution is computer memory, also known as random access memory (RAM).
 But its storage capacity and memory retention are limited.
 Read-only memory (ROM) is, as the name suggests, the data can only be read but not necessarily edited.
 They control a computer's basic functionality.

   Although advances have been made in computer memory, with other forms of short term memory, When a computer powers down, so does the RAM's ability to retain data.
 The solution?
 Data storage.

   With data storage space, users can save data onto a device.
 And should the computer power down, the data is retained.
 And instead of manually entering data into a computer, users can instruct the computer to pull data from storage devices.
 Computers can read input data from various sources as needed, and it can then create and save the output to the same sources or other storage locations.
 Users can also share data storage with others.

 The kind of database we are learning about is a relational database.
 The Idea of a relational database was first described by a man named Edgar Frank Codd, while working for IBM.
 The idea of a relational model for databases revolutionized the way we took in data and really unlocked a lot of the way the world works today.
+Relational databases changed how we manage finances to farming and all through Computer programs.

 ### Rails supports six types of associations: